A 25-year-old Philadelphia man is now in custody on charges he took part in a and shooting on South Drive in South Whitehall.

 Coles is charged with aggravated assault, recklessly endangering another person, robbery, burglary, and conspiracy charges of aggravated assault, burglary and robbery.

-Police earlier arrested Terrance Jamal Brown of Philadelphia in the case.
-A fresh cigarette butt found at the scene had led police to name Brown as a suspect.
+Police earlier arrested Terrance Jamal Brown of Philadelphia in the case. had led police to name Brown as a suspect.

 Brown told police that Herod had borrowed some money from Coles, whom he knows as "D," and that he came to South Whitehall with Coles to get some of the money back.